MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/roles-ssas-tabular.md

 |ProductCategory|=ProductCategory[Name]="Bicycles"|
 |Transactions|=Transactions[Year]=2020|

-The net effect of these permissions on the Transactions table is that members will be allowed to query rows of data where the customer is in the USA, and the product category is bicycles, and the year is 2020.
-Users would not be able to query any transactions outside of the USA, or any transactions that are not bicycles, or any transactions not in 2020 unless they are a member of another role that grants these permissions.
+The net effect of these permissions on the Transactions table is that members can query rows of data where the customer is in the USA, and the product category is bicycles, and the year is 2020.
+Users can't query any transactions outside of the USA, or any transactions that are not bicycles, or any transactions not in 2020 unless they are a member of another role that grants these permissions.

 You can use the filter, *=FALSE()*, to deny access to all rows for an entire table.